basnijholt/nijho.lt/content/post/terminal-ninja/index.md

 source $ZSH/oh-my-zsh.sh
 ```

-See this list of [Git aliases](https://github.com/ohmyzsh/ohmyzsh/tree/5d3e86e2a48adf7a308773f8f1b725d187c7c5ef/plugins/git#git-plugin) that the Git plugin provides for more useful aliases.
+Check out the full list of [Git aliases](https://github.com/ohmyzsh/ohmyzsh/tree/5d3e86e2a48adf7a308773f8f1b725d187c7c5ef/plugins/git#git-plugin) that the Git plugin provides.

-## 🔑 Keychain: The Keeper of Secrets
+## 🔑 Keychain: SSH Key Management Made Simple

-As ninjas, we must keep our secrets safe.
-[Keychain](https://wiki.gentoo.org/wiki/Keychain) helps us do just that by managing our SSH keys, ensuring we have secure access to remote systems.
+[Keychain](https://wiki.gentoo.org/wiki/Keychain) is a tool that manages SSH keys, making secure access to remote systems much more convenient.
-This is particularly useful when cloning Git repositories or interacting with remote servers using SSH.
+It's especially useful when working with Git repositories or remote servers via SSH.

-With Keychain, you only need to ***enter your SSH password once*** after rebooting, and it will remember it for future sessions, saving you valuable time and effort.
+With Keychain, you only need to ***enter your SSH password once*** after rebooting, and it will remember it for future sessions.

-To set up Keychain clone the Keychain tool (to e.g., your `dotfiles` directory):
+To set up Keychain, clone it to your dotfiles directory:
 ```bash
 git clone git@github.com:funtoo/keychain.git ~/dotfiles/keychain
 ```

-Then in your `.bash_profile`, add the following lines:
+Then add these lines to your `.bash_profile`:

 ```bash
 if [[ `hostname` == 'Linux' ]]; then